 Now that you know the facts, why use halogen-free PCB?

-In the booming technological era, consumers are becoming more aware of the toxins in their products, and their applications are almost limitless -ideally, the automotive electronics, mobile phones and other devices that we maintain close contact should be halogen-free.
+In the booming technological era, consumers are becoming more aware of the toxins in their products, and their applications are almost limitless -ideally, the automotive electronics, mobile phones, and other devices that we maintain close contact with should be halogen-free.

 Halogen Free PCB Conclusion

 With the planned launch of the 5th generation mobile communication system “5G” in the future, it is expected that data communication will have even higher capacity and higher speed.

 Under such circumstances, the multi-layer circuit board materials that play a central role in servers and routers that support the backbone systems of communication networks are required to have Halogen free PCB materials.